We have five factories and 19 years of experience in plant extracts

 By addressing these legal and ethical considerations, the field of melatonin extraction from plants can continue to grow responsibly and sustainably, benefiting both the scientific community and the broader public.

-11. Future Perspectives in melatonin extraction
+11. Future Perspectives in Melatonin Extraction

-11. Future Perspectives in melatonin extraction
+11. Future Perspectives in Melatonin Extraction

 As the demand for natural and organic products continues to rise, the future of melatonin extraction from plants holds significant promise.
 Here are some of the key areas where advancements are expected: